Z-F-x/gnulinux-utils/README.md

 Track the 25 most used file paths
 - `ls_dynamic` –
 Adds the `ls_dynamic` function when navigating with `cd`.
 It clears screen and runs eza with icons, which displays content of current path—relieving the user from having to run `dir`, `tree`, or `ls` manually to see the content of the navigated directory.
+- `ls_open` –
+A function that displays all navigable subdirectories within the current directory.
 - `mount-unmount-drives` –
 Mount and unmount external drives
 - `terminal_bookmarks` –